liamhays/rk3566-mcu/rk3566_mcu_notes.md

 of the SCR1 core.

 The external memory interface can be either an AXI or an AHB interface.
-Which bus the MCU uses is configurable through `GRF_SOC_CON3` (untested but seems plausible).
+Which bus the MCU uses seems to be configurable through `GRF_SOC_CON3` (though I haven't tested this yet).

 Much of the documentation in the TRM is literal copy-paste from the [SCR1 External Architecture